Comac C919: Stretching the C919: C919-800

-International approval
+International certification

-Comac has been working with the European Union Aviation Safety Agency (EASA) toward certification of the C919 aircraft since a Bilateral Aviation Safety Agreement came into effect in 2020.
+Comac has been working with the European Union Aviation Safety Agency (EASA) toward certification of the C919 aircraft since a bilateral aviation safety agreement came into effect in 2020.
 The company had initially hoped to obtain EASA certification by the end of 2025.
 However, according to an interview with EASA executive director Florian Guillermet in spring 2025, while the agency had been working with Comac for four years up till then, only two of those years had been productive.
-Guillermet expressed confidence that Comac would ultimately secure approval but estimated that certification would likely come between 2028 and 2031, a timeline of three to six years from 2025.
+Guillermet expressed confidence that Comac would ultimately secure approval, but he estimated that certification would likely come between 2028 and 2031, a timeline of three to six years from 2025.

-Certification by EASA is seen as critical to the international success of the C919, as most countries require commercial aircraft to be approved by major regulators such as EASA or the U.S. Federal Aviation Administration (FAA).
-Comac is not currently pursuing FAA certification.
+Certification by EASA has been seen as critical to the international success of the C919, as most countries require commercial aircraft to be approved by major regulators such as EASA or the U.S. Federal Aviation Administration (FAA).
+In April 2025, Comac was not actively pursuing FAA certification.
 Non-Chinese leasing companies and airlines have indicated they would require EASA or FAA validation before considering the aircraft for their fleets.
-Guillermet noted in 2025 that while the certification process for Western-built aircraft typically takes one to two years following first flight, or about six months for validation under a bilateral aviation safety agreement (where one authority recognizes another's certification), such timelines generally apply to manufacturers with long-established relationships with EASA.
+EASA's Guillermet noted in 2025 that while the certification process for Western-built aircraft typically takes one to two years following its first flight, or about six months for validation under a bilateral aviation safety agreement (where one authority recognizes another's certification), such timelines generally apply to manufacturers with long-established relationships with EASA.
 He explained that EASA must assess the overall design and integration of the C919 before granting a type certificate and that validation tests and flight evaluations of the aircraft's design and certain components had yet to be completed in this case.

+In January 2026, nine years after the first flight of the aircraft, it was reported that two test pilots from the European Union Aviation Safety Agency (EASA) had arrived in Shanghai and conducted verification flights.
+Senior foreign pilots had been reportedly working in China, accompanying the EASA pilots to demonstrate the reliability of the C919-100.